jmccrohan/pysolarmanv5/README.md

 inverter data loggers.
 Modbus RTU frames can be encapsulated in the proprietary Solarman v5 protocol and requests sent to the data logger on port tcp/8899.

-This module aims to simplify the Solarman v5 protocol, exposing interfaces similar to that of the [uModbus](https://pysolarmanv5.readthedocs.io/) library.
+This module aims to simplify the Solarman v5 protocol, exposing both sync and async interfaces similar to that of the [uModbus](https://pysolarmanv5.readthedocs.io/) library.

 Details of the Solarman v5 protocol have been based on the excellent work of [Inverter-Data-Logger by XtheOne](https://github.com/XtheOne/Inverter-Data-Logger/)